instadeepai/InstaGeo-E2E-Geospatial-ML/README.md

 ### Data Component

-- **HLS Data Retrieval**: InstaGeo efficiently searches for and download Sentinel-2 and Landsat 8/9 multi-spectral earth observation images from the HLS data product.
+- **Data Retrieval**: InstaGeo efficiently searches for and download multi-spectral earth observation images from different satellite data products (HLS, Sentinel-2 and Sentinel-1).

 - **Create Chips and Segmentation Maps**: InstaGeo breaks down large satellite image tiles into smaller, manageable patches (referred to as "chips") suitable for deep learning model training.
 It also generate segmentation maps, which serve as targets for training, by categorizing each pixel in the chips.